The History of Subic Bay

 A concise history of Subic Bay, charting 500 years of turmoil, conflict and occupation – by Andy Davis

 The history of Subic Bay reflects many centuries of war and turbulence.
-The Bay has strategic significance as a protected deep-water harbor and that has caused it to become a focus of maritime conflict for hundreds of years.
-Prior to becoming a major center for tourism, scuba diving and an commercial tax-haven, the bay was occupied by Spanish, Japanese and American forces and played a pivotal role in both the Spanish-American War and World War 2.
+The Bay has strategic significance as a protected deep-water harbour and that has caused it to become a focus of maritime conflict for hundreds of years.
+Prior to becoming a major centre for tourism, scuba diving and a commercial tax-haven, the bay was occupied by Spanish, Japanese and American forces and played a pivotal role in both the Spanish-American War and World War 2.

 Origins of the Name